 Report Phishing Email and Classify Junk / Non-Junk Email

-Article Type: How To (Outlook Desktop client, Web, Mobile app)
+How To (Outlook Desktop client, Web, Mobile application)

 • With Microsoft Outlook’s built-in "Report Message" option, you can automatically report phishing, spam and suspicious email to both the Minnesota State Information Security, Risk, and Compliance Team and Microsoft with the click of a button.
-Note: Notifying the IT Service Desk is no longer necessary.
+Note: Notifying the Information Technology Service Desk is no longer necessary.

 Outlook Report Message Classification Options